kisenon

 • A region.
 Today every project lives in the single home-cluster region (US, bare metal); multi-region is roadmap.

-Tenant isolation
+Project isolation

 This is the boundary you can rely on for compliance and noisy-neighbour isolation.
 Branch boundaries within a project are softer: branches share storage and inherit the parent's pages until they diverge.